 - It stores the entire database, including tables, indices, and data, as a single file on the host machine and does not require any service management.

-- SQLite is very reliable for software development, and the maintainers roll out new features and bug fixes regularly to keep it updated.
+- SQLite is very reliable for software development, and the maintainers regularly roll out new features and bug fixes to keep it updated.

 9. Apache Derby

 Apache Derby is a Java-based open source database management system for Linux.
 It aims to provide an easy-to-install and use database management system that can be used for developing modern-day applications at relative ease.
 The base system is very lightweight, weighing only about 3.5 Mb.
-Apache Derby is an excellent choice for Java programmers as it can be embedded into Java programs very easily.
+Apache Derby is an excellent choice for Java programmers as it can be embedded into Java programs very quickly.

 Features of Apache Derby